The best offline Android games to play right now

 Download Monument Valley 2 here

-The Room
+2. The Room

 (Image credit: Fireproof Games)

-Those puzzles hit the difficulty sweet spot other games struggle to find: they’re hard enough that it’s not always obvious what to do, but not so tough that you get stuck for more than a few minutes.
+Those puzzles hit the difficulty sweet spot other games struggle to find: they’re hard enough that it’s not always obvious what to do but not so tough that you get stuck for more than a few minutes.
 Individually, they’re rewarding, but The Room strings them into an unending series, tying it together with drama and style.
 It’s magic.

 Download The Room here

-80 Days
+1. 80 Days

 (Image credit: Inkle)

 Inkle’s mobile masterpiece feels as relevant and rich today as it did when it came out five years ago.
 You play Passepartout, valet to Phileas Fogg, guiding your employer around the world against the clock.
 On one level, it’s a resource management game: you have to plot Fogg’s route while making sure his finances and health remain intact.
 But it’s so much more than that.
-Each of the 150 cities you can visit exude character, and are brought to life by evocative descriptions that give you a sense of place and history, all with a few sentences and an accompanying image.
+Each of the 150 cities you can visit is brought to life by evocative descriptions that give you a sense of place and history, all with a few sentences and an accompanying image.

 Download 80 Days here